sgngr/tv-m036/README.md

 - TV system

     The device is for reception of analog television signals.
-In the `tvChannels' module, a frequency dictinoary is given for PAL B/G TV standard.
+In the `tvChannels` module, a frequency dictinoary is given for PAL B/G TV standard.
     It needs to be modified for other TV standards.

 - Channel scanner